Several companies in the 4-State promote wellness in the workplace

 Written by Nina Kapur | email@example.com

 Companies across the four-state find that it’s important to promote healthy lifestyles and wellness in the workplace.
-Encouraging employees to be active during the day leads to higher levels of productivity and job satisfaction.
+It’s important that you can provide a good workplace like this, this could be either offering them plenty of stationary, a good office chair, and a nice working environment.
+Of course, encouraging employees to be active during the day leads to higher levels of productivity and job satisfaction.

 Hub Labels – a label printing company based in Hagerstown – took home silver this year by winning the Wellness in the Workplace Award at the Annual Maryland Workplace Health and Wellness Symposium.